The State Bed

 The State Bed (Dutch - Het Ledikant) is a 1646 print by Rembrandt in etching and drypoint.
 It is also known as Le Lit à la française (The French-style Bed), a title first given to it in Edme-François Gersaint's 1751 Catalogue raisonné de toutes les pièces qui forment l’œuvre de Rembrandt.

 It shows a modern couple passionately making love in a four-poster bed, rather than disguising the work with a mythological title.
 This probably shocked the artist's contemporaries, since he cut his signature from off the printing plate, making impressions from it even rarer than usual.
-Impressions are held in the Rijksmuseum, the British Museum and the Bibliothèque nationale de France.
+Impressions are held in the Rijksmuseum, the British Museum, the Morgan Library & Museum, and the Bibliothèque nationale de France.